M&A: large deals ($1bn+) in United States

 - Advised USG Corporation on the $7bn acquisition by Gebr.
 Knauf of all outstanding shares in USG.

 Ropes & Gray LLP has had an active year in strategic M&A, concentrating on complex, often multi-jurisdictional transactions, and utilizing the firm's global platform.
 The practice is active in a number of key regulated industries, generating work in the healthcare, life sciences, aerospace and defense, technology, and media sectors.
 The 'highly skilled' team is headed up by Jane Goldstein in Boston and Paul Scrivano, who divides his time between California and New York.
 Goldstein was involved in the headline $17.3bn merger of Caesars and Eldorado Resorts, where she acted for PJT Partners as financial advisor to Caesars.
-Also of note, a cross-US team advised Veeam on its $5bn acquisition of Insight, a complex transaction in the growing cloud data sector and a strong demonstration of the firm's focus on tech and innovation transactions.
+Also of note, a cross-US team advised Veeam on its $5bn sale to Insight, a complex transaction in the growing cloud data sector and a strong demonstration of the firm's focus on tech and innovation transactions.
 The firm's expansion strategy has seen ten internal promotions and two lateral hires.
 Carolyn Vardi and Scott Abramowitz joined the New York office from White & Case LLP and Kramer Levin Naftalis & Frankel LLP, respectively.

 Other key lawyers: